cloudmesh-community/book/chapters/cloud/datacenter.md

 #### Workload of Containers

-:?: Write about it

 Monitoring tools for containersss ssuch as for kubernetes are listed at:

 <https://kubernetes.io/docs/tasks/debug-application-cluster/resource-usage-monitoring/>

 Such tools can be deployed alongside kubernetes in the data center, but will likely have restrictions to its access.
 They are for those who operate ssuch services for example in cubernetes.
+We will discusss this in future sections in more detail.

 ## Example Data Centers